Woman in the Dunes: Plot

-School teacher and amateur entomologist Niki Junpei leaves Tokyo on a beach expedition to collect tiger beetles and other insects that live in sandy soil.
-After a long day of searching, Junpei misses the last bus ride back to town.
-A village elder and some of his fellow local villagers suggest that he stay the night at their village.
-Junpei agrees and is guided down a rope ladder to a hut at the bottom of a sand dune, the home of a young woman.
-Junpei learns that she lost her husband and daughter in a sandstorm a year ago and now lives alone; their bodies are said to be buried under the sand somewhere near the hut.
-After dinner, the woman goes outside to shovel the sand into buckets, which the villagers reel in from the top of the dune.
-Junpei offers to help but she refuses, telling him that he is a guest and there is no need for him to help on the first day.
+Schoolteacher and amateur entomologist Niki Junpei leaves Tokyo for a rural coastal village to collect tiger beetles and other insects.
+He is self-absorbed, dissatisfied with his life in Tokyo, and rude to his hosts.

+After a long day of searching, Junpei misses the last bus ride back to the city.
+The locals invite him to spend the night at their village.
+Junpei agrees and is guided down a rope ladder to a hut at the bottom of a sand dune, which resembles a large pit.
+Due to the steep slopes of the dune, the ladder appears to be the only way in or out.
+Junpei learns that his host, a young woman, lost her husband and daughter in a sandstorm a year ago and now lives alone; their bodies are said to be buried under the sand somewhere near the hut.
+The widow explains that the sand is constantly falling on the house, and without shoveling it out every day, she will be buried.

+After dinner, the widow goes outside to shovel the sand into buckets, which the villagers reel in from the top of the dune.
+Junpei offers to help, but she refuses, telling him that he is a guest and there is no need for him to help on the first day.
+A passer-by ominously refers to Junpei as the widow's "helper".